 Goji berry plants are easy to grow, and each one can get up to 13 feet tall, leaving lots of berries to pick.
 If you’re interested in planting goji shrubs, they can easily be sold to grocery stores, restaurants, and food brands for use in high-end snacks and dishes.
 You can also get goji berries plants and seeds easily from many different outlets both online and brick-and-mortar retailers.

 2. Oyster Mushrooms

 Gourmet mushrooms like oyster mushrooms are often used in expensive dishes.
 But they also grow quickly and are quite inexpensive to produce.

 Microgreens like arugula and other leafy green vegetables don’t require much space to grow, and they’re fairly easy to keep alive in various climates.
 And because of their popularity, you can now get microgreens seeds online and in retail stores.

 Almonds are popular in everything from trail mix to milk alternatives.
 Once almond trees are established, they are quite hardy and can produce a high yield in the right climate.
 However, they can take a while to get going.
 So look at this as more of a long-term investment.

 Coconuts are among the most profitable crops in the tropical plant family.
 Those in warm climates can start these plants without many resources and then grow them into large trees that yield many coconuts.

-Growing ginseng root can be profitable, as it is used in various therapeutic and supplement products.
+Growing ginseng from seed or roots can be profitable, as it is used in various therapeutic and supplement products.
 It can take years to mature this plant enough to sell the roots, but you can sell seedlings in the meantime.